 As the name suggests, the theme whispers authority.

 It’s perfect for entrepreneurs and solo players who are building something all by themselves.
-If you’re a one man army and you want to create your own membership
+If you’re a one man army and you want to create your own membership site, or become a guru in your niche, this theme is perfect for your needs.

 The theme supports WooCommerce in full.
 Meaning, you can easily sell your services to the people visiting your site.